Short-Term Disability Insurance

-Over 45+ Years of Experience Serving South Florida
+45+ Years of Serving South Florida with Commitment

 Short-term disability insurance protects you in scenarios where you are unable to work due to an unforeseen injury or illness.
 Policy benefits cover a significant portion of missed wages so you can focus on recovery.
 Paying premiums on a policy can give you peace of mind in knowing your income will be largely protected no matter what, but some insurance companies will act in bad faith and wrongfully deny legitimate claims.

-Put decades of accomplished experience on your side when fighting a wrongfully denied insurance claim.
-Call (954) 324-2340 or contact us online to schedule a FREE initial consultation with our Florida short-term disability lawyers.
+Put decades of experience on your side when fighting a wrongfully denied insurance claim.
+Call (954) 324-2340 or contact us online to schedule a FREE initial consultation with our Florida short-term disability attorneys.

 When you are injured or become ill and are unable to work, short-term disability insurance benefits can cover a portion of your wage for a set period of time.
 To be covered by a short-term disability insurance policy, you or your employer will pay a monthly premium.